Neck Injuries & Workers' Compensation in PA

 Workers’ Compensation in Pennsylvania

 Created in 1915 to protect both injured workers and employers, Pennsylvania’s workers’ compensation is a no-fault system.
 This means that if you suffer a work-related injury, whether it was your fault or your employer’s fault, you may still be eligible for workers’ compensation.
 When an employee who suffers a work-related injury applies for workers’ compensation, they give up their right to sue their employer.
-However, if the accident was caused by a third-party — a manufacturer’s error led to equipment failure, for instance — an injured worker may sue that party and still be eligible for workers’ compensation.
+However, if the accident was caused by a third party — a manufacturer’s error led to equipment failure, for instance — an injured worker may sue that party and still be eligible for workers’ compensation.

 In Pennsylvania, every company or individual that employs at least one employee is required to carry workers’ compensation insurance.
 Not every worker is covered.
 Some occupations have their own form of workers’ compensation such as federal government employees, railroad workers and dockyard workers.
 Anyone working as a consultant is not covered by workers’ compensation regardless of their occupation.